FelixAtn/Twisted-Fate-Auto-Card-Picker-Tool/README.md

 [Watch the Video](https://www.youtube.com/watch?v=aO-cGoCjDXg)

-## ⚙️ Features
+## Features

-- 🎯 Real-time screen capture and card detection using `mss`, `OpenCV`, and `numpy`
+- Real-time screen capture and card detection using `mss`, `OpenCV`, and `numpy`
-- 🎮 Keybinds to initiate specific card selection:
+- Keybinds to initiate specific card selection:
   - `E` for Gold card
   - `W` for Blue card
   - `S` for Red card
-- 🔊 Plays a unique sound when the correct card is successfully detected
+- 🔊 Plays a sound when the correct card is successfully detected
 - 🖥️ Low-latency image matching with customizable thresholds
 - 🧵 Multithreaded detection loop with a dedicated keyboard listener
 - 🔁 Toggle active/inactive state using the `Home` key

 ---

-## 🚀 Getting Started

 ### Prerequisites